LaSalle Hotel accepts Blackstone's $3.7 billion cash offer

 Pebblebrook could not be immediately reached for a comment on whether it would raise its offer further.

-Pebblebrook had raised its offer on April 20 to $31.75 per share, after LaSalle rejected its previous bid, saying it undervalued the owner of high-end locations including ‘W’ Los Angeles.
+Pebblebrook had raised its offer on April 20 to $31.75 per share, after LaSalle rejected its previous bid, saying it undervalued the company.

 Blackstone usually buys hotels and other real estate holdings at a discount, restructures them and sells for a profit.

-Note: (This story corrects paragraph 9 to remove wrong reference to La Salle owning ‘W’ Los Angeles in May 21 story.)